 Do I need an inventory?

 A detailed list of the contents and condition of your property before a tenant moves in, can be very important if there is a dispute with the tenant at the end of the tenancy.
 We recommend getting an independent inventory clerk to carry out the inventory as this will further strengthen your position if there is a dispute with the tenant.
+We can arrange for the inventory to be carried out by a competitively priced inventory firm that we recommend.

-What happens at the Inventory Check-In?
+What happens at Check-In?

-What happens at the Inventory Check-Out?
+What happens at Check-Out?

 Who is responsible for paying utilities and Council Tax?